[Review] Velvet Buzzsaw (2019)

 A feared critic, an icy gallery owner, and an ambitious assistant snap up a recently deceased artist’s stash of paintings – with dire consequences.
 Velvet Buzzsaw is a satirical thriller set in the contemporary art world scene of Los Angeles, where big money artists and mega-collectors pay a high price when art collides with commerce.
 Velvet Buzzsaw is a 2019 American satirical supernatural horror thriller film written and directed by Dan Gilroy and starring Jake Gyllenhaal, Rene Russo, Toni Collette, Zawe Ashton, Tom Sturridge, Natalia Dyer, Daveed Diggs, Billy Magnussen, and John Malkovich.
-The film had its world premiere at the 2019 Sundance Film Festival on January 27 and was released on February 1, 2019, by Netflix and in selected theaters.

 What I thought was most interesting was the fact that all of the characters reaped their just rewards based on their devious actions involving their parts in the art world.
 Or the fact that an artist pours their heart and soul, their deep-set emotions and illusions into a piece of art, for it to only get treated by a chic and popular value and exploited, without any full appreciation at all on what’s behind it.
 The ending I thought went well, nothing climatic, but played out well enough.